Stadicus/electrs-bin/README.md

 # bitbox-base-deps
-Temporary repository to host binary dependencies for the BitBox Base project, built for aarch64 ARM cpu Linux.
+This is a temporary repository to host binary dependencies for the [BitBox Base](https://github.com/digitalbitbox/bitbox-base) project, built for Linux ARMv8 cpu architecture, also known as aarch64 or arm64.

 The binaries have been build on a RockPro64 board using Armbian 4.4.178.

 ## electrs
-source repository:
+Electrum Server in Rust, used to serve Electrum wallet clients.
 https://github.com/romanz/electrs

 Build it yourself (as root user):